CS3219-AY2223S1/cs3219-project-ay2223s1-g42/serverless/question-service/README.md

 # Login to Firebase
 firebase login

-# Run the database locally and generate the schema
+# Run the database locally and generate the schema, may need to modify the sleep timer
-yarn dev
+yarn dev:init

 # Manually start a local functions emulator
 yarn serve